killvung/Project-FRONT/README.md

 - Telling

 ## Motivation:
 I use multiple apps to track down my fitnesss activities, such as biking, running, walking, you name it!
-Often I found it difficult to switch between different application in order to analyze my data for purposes, for example, trackdown statistics like weekly total miles, has paces for running been improved, plot all routes on the map etc. Given my education background and working experience.
-It is possible for me to implement a system to centralize all the data and further experiment with them.
+Often I found it difficult to switch between different application in order to analyze my data for purposes, for example, trackdown statistics like weekly total miles, has paces for running been improved, plot all routes on the map etc. Given my education background and working experience, it is possible for me to implement the system to centralize all the data and further experiment with them.

 ## V1
 Influenced by the hacker culture back in college, I wrote a POC instantly to display all my walking routes in Austin great area and display the top 5 longest walking routes. killvung.github.io/nuxt-front